 The pump curve charts is a curve that represents the relationship between the various performance parameters of the pump, it shows the performance and working status of the water pump under different conditions.

-The pump curve is not only an important tool for pump selection, but also a reference in maintenance work to check whether the status of various operating points of the pump deviates from the values recommended by the pump performance curve.
+The centrifugal pump curve is not only an important tool for pump selection, but also a reference in maintenance work to check whether the status of various operating points of the pump deviates from the values recommended by the pump characteristic curve.

-If you want to understand the pump characteristic curve, you must first understand the various performance parameters of the pump.
-Please continue reading the following content to help you thoroughly understand the pump curve.
+If you want to understand the pump performance curve, you must first understand the various performance parameters of the pump.
+Please continue reading the following content to help you thoroughly understand the pump performance curve.

 What is TDH in Pump Curve?
 To put it simply, we usually use the Y-axis of the pump curve to represent TDH.
 The total dynamic head of the pump is the sum of the static lift, pressure head, power head, friction loss and other factors of the pump.
 It can be understood as the height to which the pump can lift the fluid after considering the above factors.
 It is usually expressed in meters or inches.